semaio/Magento2-ConfigImportExport/.github/PULL_REQUEST_TEMPLATE.md

 Please make sure these boxes are checked before submitting your PR - thank you!

-- [ ] Pull request is based against develop branch
+- [ ] Pull request is based against main branch
 - [ ] README.md reflects changes (if applicable)
 - [ ] New files contain a license header